Drafting Basics

 After you title your project, you’ll land in a new Ditto project where you can start writing text!

-Draft groups provide a collaborative text editor experience in Ditto where teams can draft new text.
+Draft frames provide a collaborative text editor experience in Ditto where teams can draft new text.

-You can start typing directly in draft groups to begin editing, and edits will save as you type.
-When clicking into a draft group, the right-side panel will show the comments and edit history for the line your cursor is currently on.
-Ditto will automatically track edits made in draft groups.
+You can start typing directly in draft fram to begin editing, and edits will save as you type.
+When clicking into a draft frame, the right-side panel will show the comments and edit history for the line your cursor is currently on.
+Ditto will automatically track edits made in draft frames.

-You can also rearrange text within a draft group by dragging and dropping using the handle on the left-hand side of the focused text.
+You can also rearrange text within a draft frame by dragging and dropping using the handle on the left-hand side of the focused text.

 [video-to-gif output image]

-The "✍️ Drafted Groups” page of a project will also store the text (and Ditto metadata) for any frames that have been unlinked from Ditto , so you'll never lose your work!
+The "✍️ Drafted Frames” page of a project will also store the text (and Ditto metadata) for any frames that have been unlinked from Ditto , so you'll never lose your work!

 There are a few actions in Figma that can "unlink" a frame from Ditto.
 These include: